sawradip/deeplense_tasks_23/deeplense_task2/README.md

 Further exploration can be done:
 * Add an image brightness term to the Loss function, that might  have direct relation  with the  result.
-* Experiment with LR Scheduler
+* Experiment with LR Scheduler.